 That seems likely true for BAC stock as well.

 Change has come to the alcohol industry, with the number of breweries exploding worldwide and new distilleries popping up as well.
 The brands owned by Diageo (NYSE:DEO) are well-positioned to adapt to shifting tastes.

-Yet at a sub-20x forward multiple, and with a dividend yield north of 2%, Diageo stock isn’t all that dearly valued.
-Long-term investors would do well to own DEO — and perhaps use the dividends to buy a bottle or two of fine whisky.
+Yet with a trailing multiple of 24.3, and with a dividend yield of 2.1%, Diageo stock isn’t all that dearly valued.
+Long-term investors would do well to own DEO and perhaps use the dividends to buy a bottle or two of fine whisky.

 In this day and age, the U.S. healthcare market, in particular, seems potentially volatile.
 Concerns about increased spending and political battles over the Affordable Care Act create more questions than answers.

 But even with that uncertainty, Medtronic (NYSE:MDT) isn’t going anywhere.
 The company’s devices are an integral part of modern medicine, ranging from pacemakers to stents to bone grafts to imaging systems.

 Even the risks involved in the sector look priced into MDT.
 Medtronic’s days of double-digit annual growth may well be behind it, but it’s not finished increasing earnings or dividends.
 MDT stock likely isn’t finished rising, either.